-The great war of Mahabharat was just over and Dharamraj Yudhistir had taken over as the undisputed Emperor of the vast kingdom.
+When the great war of Mahabharat got over.
+Dharamraj Yudhistir took over as the undisputed Emperor of the vast kingdom.

-And, with the permission of Lord Krishna, Dharmaraj Yudhistir along with his patrani (chief queen) Draupadi and younger brothers, went to the bloody battlefield to meet and ask after Bhishma Pitamah who was lying on the bed of arrows, waiting for the sun to move to the position of uttarayan (northward movement of the Sun in the celestial sphere) so that he could wilfuly leave his body.
+And, with the permission of Lord Krishna.
+He along with his patrani (chief queen) Draupadi and younger brothers, went to the bloody battlefield.
+To meet and ask after Bhishma Pitamah who was lying on the bed of arrows.
+Waiting for the sun to move to the position of uttarayan (northward movement of the Sun in the celestial sphere).
+So that he could wilfully leave his body.

-And upon Yudhistir’s request, Pitamah began sermonising about the varn-ashram (natural phases of life) and the time tested relationship between the King and his subjects to Yudhistir.
-And when Pitamah was midway into his sermons, suddenly queen Draupadi laughed at Bhisma Pitamah.
+Whereupon, on Yudhistir’s request.
+Pitamah began sermonising about the varn-ashram (natural phases of life) and the time tested relationship between the King and his subjects, to Yudhistir.
+When Pitamah was midway into his sermons, suddenly queen Draupadi laughed at him.

 Pitamah felt a bit awkward at this, and stopping his sermon he asked,